Algebraic twists of modular forms and Hecke orbits: Introduction and statement of results

-A smooth dyadic sum corresponds to cases where $P=1/2$ and $Q$ is absolutely bounded.
+In particular, $|V(x)|\leq C_0$ for all $x$. \end{definition} \begin{rem} A smooth dyadic sum corresponds to cases where $P=1/2$ and $Q$ is absolutely bounded.
 This is the most important situation to consider, in a first reading at least.
 In other situations, we have in mind that $PQ$ is also absolutely bounded.

+As a referee pointed out, the sequence $C=(C_\nu)_{\nu\geq 0}$ should grow sufficiently fast in order for the set of functions satisfying $(V(C,P,Q))$ be non-trivial: for instance if $(C_\nu)_{\nu\geq 0}$, any such function $V$ would have to be analytic hence identically zero since compactly supported. \end{rem}

 Our main result is: